komalvhanmane/Final_recommendation_system/README.md

 Using cosine similarity function application recommends some movie based on searched movie

-To install the required project on machine run the requirements.txt file
+To install the required packages for project on machine, run the requirements.txt file